02034 How To Guide Trainingpeaks Zwifters Blog 700x394

 Just Ride Mode

 “Just Ride” is just what it sounds like.
 This option allows you to explore the virtual Zwift worlds with pre-selected routes, or you can choose your own turns as you go.
-If you’re using a smart trainer, then the resistance will change based on the terrain.
+If you’re using a smart trainer, the resistance will change based on the terrain.

 With a variety of route options ranging from “intimidatingly mountainous” to “totally flat,” the Just Ride mode is a great option for unstructured workouts like longer endurance rides or recovery rides.

+If you have a scheduled group ride or training race that you can’t make or gets canceled, you can choose one of the options in the 24/7 Group Rides categories or choose a race from the Events category.
 Zwift also allows you to plan your own group rides and invite your friends (or join rides that your friends plan and you have been invited to.)
 “Meetups” in Zwift allow the organizer to choose a route, planned ride duration, and even “Keep Everyone Together” if they want.
 When “Keep Everyone Together” is enabled, all the participating riders will be kept in the same group regardless of their power output.
-They can still move forward and backward in the group but don’t have to worry about getting dropped.
+They can still move forward and backward in the group but don’t have to worry about anyone getting dropped.
 This is a great option for allowing riders of different abilities to stay together, or if some riders want to ride harder on a given day.

 When you perform a structured workout in Zwift, you will no longer get terrain-based resistance changes from your smart trainer, but your virtual speed will still change to reflect changes in your power output.